z1digitalstudio/developers-handbook/guide-start-new-project/01-first-steps.md

 You should [check for the LTS version of Node](https://nodejs.org/es/), and specify that one.

-We can also create a `.nvmrc` file and write the version we want to use inside it.
+You can also **create a `.nvmrc` file**  and write the node version to use inside it.
 This will allow developers to run `nvm use` to use the project's recommended Node version.

 You can create this file manually of by running the following command: